Updated: Sep 15

 Corn, most countries know it as maize – and it’s been cultivated for thousands of years!
 It’s used in a variety of food items from oils to cereals, but corn on its own is often a staple dinner item.

-In this video and below transcript, we'll be walking you through:
+In this video and below transcript, I'll be walking you through the following details of growing corn:

 Glossary of corn terms